Neil Young: Amplification

-The Tweed Deluxe is almost always used in conjunction with a late-1950s Magnatone 280 (similar to the amplifier used by Lonnie Mack and Buddy Holly).
-The Magnatone and the Deluxe are paired together in an unusual manner: the external speaker jack from the Deluxe sends the amped signal through a volume potentiometer and directly into the input of the Magnatone.
-The Magnatone is notable for its true pitch-bending vibrato capabilities.
-It can be heard as an electric piano amplifier on "See the Sky About to Rain".

 A notable and unique accessory to Young's Deluxe is the Whizzer, a device created specifically for Young by Rick Davis, which physically changes the amplifier's settings to pre-set combinations.
 This device is connected to footswitches operable by Young onstage in the manner of an effects pedal.
-Tom Wheeler's book The Soul of Tone highlights the device on page 182/183.
+Tom Wheeler's book The Soul of Tone highlights the device on pages 182–183.

+Personal life

+Young's family was from Manitoba, where both his parents were born and married.
+Young himself was born in Toronto, Ontario, and lived there at various times in his early life (1945, 1957, 1959–1960, 1966–1967), as well as Omemee (1945–1952) and Pickering, Ontario (1956) before settling with his mother in Winnipeg, Manitoba (1958, 1960–1966), where his music career began and which he considers his "hometown".
+After becoming successful, he bought properties in California.
+Young had a home in Malibu, California, that burned to the ground in the 2018 Woolsey Fire.
+He had lived outside Canada since 1967, before returning in 2020.